Vonter/blr-city-officials/README.md

 ## Copyright

-Please see the [LICENSE](https://github.com/Vonter/blr-boundaries/blob/master/LICENSE) file for details.
+Please see the [LICENSE](https://github.com/Vonter/blr-city-officials/blob/master/LICENSE) file for details.

 - Non-code, Creative Commons Attribution 4.0
 - Code, GNU General Public License
 - Third-party datasets from [OpenCity](https://opencity.in/) (geospatial data)

-For the original source on which `blr-boundaries` is based, see the [NYC Boundaries Map](https://github.com/BetaNYC/nyc-boundaries) built by [BetaNYC](https://github.com/BetaNYC)
+For the original source on which `blr-city-officials` is based, see the [NYC Boundaries Map](https://github.com/BetaNYC/nyc-boundaries) built by [BetaNYC](https://github.com/BetaNYC)

 ## Questions

-File an [issue](https://github.com/Vonter/blr-boundaries) with the details
+File an [issue](https://github.com/Vonter/blr-city-officials) with the details